tokenetes/website/content/docs/generating-and-verifying-trats/_index.md

 --data-urlencode 'request_context=ewogICJyZXFfaXAiOiAiMTkyLjEyOC4wLjg5Igp9'
 ```

-For a practical example of requesting TraTs, please refer to the Tratteria Example Application's [Gateway service](https://github.com/tratteria/example-application/tree/main/gateway), which requests TraTs for the application.
+For a practical example of requesting TraTs, please refer to the Tokenetes Example Application's [Gateway service](https://github.com/tokenetes/example-application/tree/main/gateway), which requests TraTs for the application.

 For more details and context on TraT token request, consult the [TraTs draft](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/).